nancytao/cs4400-gttravel/README.md

 ##
-cannot add reviews for events with start time of form x:xx:xx instead of xx:xx:xx *Sort by in tables*
+cannot add reviews for events with start time of form x:xx:xx instead of xx:xx:xx locationSearch - need to filter by type, and sort by high/low ratings

+*Sort by in tables*
 =======